OpenKH/OpenKh/docs/bbs/abc.md

 # ABC Format

-ABC probably stands for *Alligned Box Collision*.
+ABC stands for *Attach Body Collision*.

+It's responsible for collisions the model itself has to perform.

 ## Header
 | Offset | Type  | Description